Watts, Amps and Volts, Kilowatt Hours (kWh) and Electrical Appliances - Basic Electricity Explained

 Power is the rate at which a device uses energy.
 So for instance an air conditioning unit, shower or powerful floodlight uses electrical energy much faster than a light bulb

 Energy used = Power x Time

-So to work out the energy usage of an appliance, you multiply its power rating by the time period for which it is running.
+So to figure out the energy usage of an appliance, you multiply its power rating by the time period for which it is running.
 The standard unit of energy is the joule or calorie, but generally energy used in the home is measured in kWh, also known as "units".
-To work the number of kwh, you divide the power in watts by 1000 to convert to kilowatt (kW) and then multiply by time in hours to give kWh.
+To work out the number of kwh, you divide the power in watts by 1000 to convert to kilowatt (kW) and then multiply by time in hours to give kWh.

 kWh = Watts / 1000 x time in hours

 Kilowatt hours, kWh or units are what you pay for on your bill.
 Your electricity meter counts and displays the number of units used by all the appliances and lighting in your home.

 e.g. A 2500 watt drier runs for 3 hours a day, how many kWh does it consume and if electricity costs 12c per unit, what is the cost of running it?